jamesrobertgreen/wordcount_ruby/README.md

 # wordcount_ruby
-A word count script created in ruby to test ruby against other languages.
+A word count script created in ruby to test it against other languages.

 * Ask for input file
 * Output most common word in the input file.